Cincinnati Poet Laureate

 - Sponsored the Cincinnati Poetry Month Reading, Wednesday, April 26, 7 pm, People’s Liberty, 1805 Elm Street, Over the Rhine, which included 18 readers who had been part of the Cincinnati Poetry Month Daily project.

-- Host for Cincinnati State’s weekly Poetry Month Reading Series.
+- Host for Cincinnati State’s weekly Poetry Month Reading Series in April 2017.